PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 ## Automating repetitive tasks

-AI-DA doesn't perform repetitive tasks for you, such as updating multiple due dates.
-However, there are other Ultra features that might be useful for these tasks:
+AI-DA doesn't automate repetitive tasks such as updating multiple due dates.
+However, there are other Ultra features that may be useful:

 - [Batch Edit](../ultra/batch-edit.md): change due dates, set release conditions and delete items in bulk
 - [Copy Content](../ultra/copy-content.md): copy items from within the current site or from another site